Toqaabdullah/Udacity_Full_stack/projects/02_trivia_api/starter/backend/README.md

 4. Create an endpoint to DELETE question using a question ID. #DONE

-5. Create an endpoint to POST a new question, which will require the question and answer text, category, and difficulty score.
+5. Create an endpoint to POST a new question, which will require the question and answer text, category, and difficulty score. #DONE

-6. Create a POST endpoint to get questions based on category.
+6. Create a POST endpoint to get questions based on category. #Done

 7. Create a POST endpoint to get questions based on a search term.
-It should return any questions for whom the search term is a substring of the question.
+It should return any questions for whom the search term is a substring of the question. #DONE

 8. Create a POST endpoint to get questions to play the quiz.
-This endpoint should take category and previous question parameters and return a random questions within the given category, if provided, and that is not one of the previous questions.
+This endpoint should take category and previous question parameters and return a random questions within the given category, if provided, and that is not one of the previous questions. #Done

-9. Create error handlers for all expected errors including 400, 404, 422 and 500.
+9. Create error handlers for all expected errors including 400, 404, 422 and 500. #Done